Comcast/ProjectGuardRail/additional-2.md

 There are 19 questions in total, all of them being yes/no questions that should be filled out by the development team/ML engineer for the application.
 The last 3 questions are specific to generative AI applications only.

-Questions highlighted in <b>bold</b> require minor testing before answering.
+Questions highlighted in <b>bold</b> indicate those which require minor testing before the question can be answered.

 | CATEGORY              | DESCRIPTION                                                                                                                                                                                                                                                                                                |
 |-----------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|